SEND Information Report 2024

 The expertise and training of staff in relation to SEND

-The SENDco is an experienced teacher who has worked at Poole High School for 15 years.
-She attends the termly BCP SENDco support meetings and is in contact with the SENDco’s in Poole feeder primary schools, and the other central area secondary schools.
-The SEND department ensures that staff can access the detailed information on pupils with SEND on the school’s secure computer network.
-A bank of information is held in the same place, providing advice on teaching strategies for students with each type of SEND.
-In addition, the department contributes to the whole school CPD programme each year, to provide regular updates to staff on meeting the needs of all students.
-The SENDco and Assistant SENDco will refer pupils to external support services when they feel that greater expertise is needed to meet the needs of an individual pupil.
-These may include Integrated Disability Service (IDS); Specialist Teacher Service (STS); Educational Psychology Service (EPS); Child and Adolescent Mental Health Service (RISE); Early Intervention Service (EIS).
-Some of these services are traded services and a cost-benefit analysis will be carried out before a referral is made.
+The SENDco is an experienced teacher who has worked at Poole High School for 19 years.
+She attends support meetings, and is in contact with the SENDco’s in Poole feeder primary schools, and the other central area secondary schools.
+The SEND department ensure that staff can access the detailed information on pupils with SEND on the school’s secure computer network.
+A bank of information is held, providing advice on teaching strategies for students with each type of SEND.
+In addition, the department contribute to the whole school CPD programme each year, to provide regular updates to staff on meeting the needs of all students.
+The SENDco and Deputy SENDco will refer pupils to external support services when they feel that greater expertise is needed to meet the needs of an individual pupil.
+These may include: Integrated Disability Service (IDS); Specialist Teacher Service (STS); Educational Psychology Service (EPS); Child and Adolescent Mental Health Service (RISE); Early Intervention Service (EIS).
+Some of these services are traded services and a cost benefit analysis will be carried out before a referral is made.

 How the school evaluates the effectiveness of its provision for pupils with SEND